molily/molily.de/_posts/2020-11-21-testing-angular.md

 This is the crucial moment where we tell Angular: For the `CounterService` dependency, use the value `fakeCounterService` instead.
 This is how we replace the original with a fake.

-In this setup, Angular instantiates and injects a `CounterService` instance whenever a Component, Service etc. asks for the `CounterService`.
+In this setup, Angular instantiates and injects a `CounterService` instance whenever a Component, Service, etc. asks for the `CounterService`.
 By using `{ provide: …, useValue: … }`, we skip the instantiation and directly provide the value to inject.

 The _Arrange_ phase is complete now, let us write the actual specs.

 The _Act_ phase is the same as in the other counter Component tests: We click on buttons and fill out form fields.

 In the _Assert_ phase, we need to verify that the Service methods have been called.
 Thanks to `jasmine.createSpyObj`, all methods of `fakeCounterService` are spies.
-We use `expect` together with an appropriate matcher like `toHaveBeenCalled`, `toHaveBeenCalledWith` etc.
+We use `expect` together with an appropriate matcher like `toHaveBeenCalled`, `toHaveBeenCalledWith`, etc.

 ```typescript
 expect(fakeCounterService.getCount).toHaveBeenCalled();